manav0/HybridDR_ADF_Repository/README.md

 DR Architectures available for APS; this IP focuses on Dual Load approach implementation.

-The Dual Load solution ensures step-by-step tracking of each flat data file loaded into both the Primary & Secondary APS systems with an ETL workflow implementation using Azure Data Factory (ADF)
+The Dual Load solution performs step-by-step tracking of each source data file and ensures all files are loaded, without compromising on data integrity, into both the Primary & Secondary APS systems with an ETL workflow automation using Azure Data Factory (ADF).

 ADF, being managed cloud service, provides in-built capabilities for easy monitoring and logging with not only robust access to the details of every process or workflow step in your Data Factory but out of the box alerting in the event that something does go awry.
 ADF is pretty flexible too in setting up custom workflow schedules.